 The story in Kingdom Hearts Final Mix remains largely unchanged, although a few additional cutscenes were added to further advance the plot towards Kingdom Hearts II.

-The game also has some new features concerning enemies in common like Heartless with different colors and higher stats like their health or their magic points.
+The old Heartless bosses from the original game has also comed packed with different colors and higher stats like their health or their magic points.
 This works for every enemy in the game and does increase the level of difficulty.

 The game adds new cutscenes including a new secret ending for all to enjoy!.
 The secret ending we all know now shows Riku and Roxas fighting in the World that never Was and the other cutscenes concern Cloud and Sephiroth as Sora sees them fight and Riku in the two others in which he is in a flashback along with Sora and another talking to King Mickey.
 Some conversations have been added to the game including one in which Aeris explains to Sora what Cloud is looking for.

 Sora can obtain 2 new keyblades to fight with.
 They are obtained by defeating Sephiroth (One-Winged-Angel Keyblade) and the other for defeating the Ice Titan (Diamond Dust).